Realism in Expression

 "Modeling is interpretation of the reality." - Mig Jimenez

 I often think of this quote when talking to people about modeling.
 The models we create are an interpretation of what we observe.
 So what does this mean?
 Well, it means models are not real.
-Even when we try to make them look real, we are instead making them based on our interpretation of what real is.
+Even when we try to make them look real, we are instead replicating our interpretation of what real is.
 And our interpretations change all the time based on a multitude of factors:

 - what we see